-Polyamorous London meetups and events
+Polyamorous London meetups and workshops

 If you’re interested in meeting other poly people as friends and to discover a sense of community, then here are some of the meet-ups and events that take place in London.